crankedapps/react-form-slider/README.md

 # react-form-slider

 This is a coding exercise I was required to do for a job application.
 See [/public/frontend_exercise.pdf](/public/frontend_exercise.pdf) for the challenge's instructions.
-Basically, they wanted a custom slider in React not using native HTML range input or any 3rd party dependencies.
+Basically, they wanted a custom range slider in React *not* using native HTML range input or any 3rd party dependencies.
 I was also not supposed to spend more than 2 hours.

 ## Usage
 ### Component Example